Public-Health-Scotland/technical-docs/Posit Infrastructure/FAQs.md

 ![Project dropdown menu in RStudio](https://user-images.githubusercontent.com/45657289/215759371-64028dc2-a02e-4779-91c9-6bacf1369244.png)

-nor using the option File  > Recent Projects drop down from the main menu at the top-left of the Posit Workbench interface:
+Simlarily, using the option File  > Recent Projects drop down from the main menu at the top-left of the Posit Workbench interface:

 ![File recent projects from main menu in Posit Workbench](https://github.com/Public-Health-Scotland/technical-docs/assets/109799428/c644de6f-0b09-4d07-a53b-b71f714679f5)